Hormone

 In vertebrates, endocrine glands are specialized organs that secrete hormones into the endocrine signaling system.
 Hormone secretion occurs in response to specific biochemical signals and is often subject to negative feedback regulation.
 For instance, high blood sugar (serum glucose concentration) promotes insulin synthesis.
 Insulin then acts to reduce glucose levels and maintain homeostasis, leading to reduced insulin levels.
 Upon secretion, water-soluble hormones are readily transported through the circulatory system.
 Lipid-soluble hormones must bond to carrier plasma glycoproteins (e.g., thyroxine-binding globulin (TBG)) to form ligand-protein complexes.
 Some hormones, such as insulin and growth hormones, can be released into the bloodstream already fully active.
 Other hormones, called prohormones, must be activated in certain cells through a series of steps that are usually tightly controlled.
 The endocrine system secretes hormones directly into the bloodstream, typically via fenestrated capillaries, whereas the exocrine system secretes its hormones indirectly using ducts.
 Hormones with paracrine function diffuse through the interstitial spaces to nearby target tissue.

 Plants lack specialized organs for the secretion of hormones, although there is spatial distribution of hormone production.
 For example, the hormone auxin is produced mainly at the tips of young leaves and in the shoot apical meristem.
 The lack of specialised glands means that the main site of hormone production can change throughout the life of a plant, and the site of production is dependent on the plant's age and environment.

 Introduction and overview

+Hormone producing cells are found in the endocrine glands, such as the thyroid gland, ovaries, and testes.
 Hormonal signaling involves the following steps: